 - Printable worksheets to walk you step-by-step and motivate you to follow through.

-Morning Routine: Pick Your 5 Items
+Simple Morning Routine: Pick Your 5 Tasks

 You can choose whatever you want for your five morning tasks.
-It could be chores, self-care, praying, working out, reading, etc.

 I like to keep my tasks simple, that don’t take very long yet when they’re done, make me feel like I’ve accomplished a lot.
 When these thing get done, I know it’ll be a good start to the day.

-Also, it’s important to make sure my list has something that I want to do and enjoying doing, such as exercising or walking my dogs.
 Your morning list isn’t meant to be grueling, it’s meant to be productive for your home and your heart.

 If you need a reminder, keep the list of five things on your fridge or taped to your bathroom mirror where you’ll see it first thing when you wake up and go to brush your teeth.